doraemon918/dbmi_6018_2018/modules/week6-modules/Resources/additional_notes.md

     1. ``reverseMyName`` is a function defined in the module ``my_favorite_functions`` which is located in the package ``chapmanbe``.

 9. This link is not working ``https://docs.python.org/lib/lib.htm.``
-    1. Python changed their directory structure seems I made the notebook.
+    1. Python changed their directory structure after I made the notebook.
 Look at: [https://docs.python.org/3/library/index.html](https://docs.python.org/3/library/index.html)